fiu-cloud/distribute-compute/README.md

 We generate random synthetic data (with random noise).
 Please refer to ```test/test_local_linear_regression.py``` to see a simple local example of this.
 The actual distributed code (using paillier homomorphic encryption) is in ```distributed_linear_regression_3_parties.py```.
 Edit this file to change experiment parameters (such as: constants, iteration count, number of rows, learning rate).
 S3 and greenplum configuration should be set when you run the docker image (please see below).

 # Data Flow
-The data flow is linear.
 Each operation reads from an S3 'folder' and writes to **another** S3 folder.
-Only **1** party can subscribe to an S3 folder which will be produces by another party (ie. 1:1 messaging).
-If you break this paradigm the system will return unexpected results as its not designed to be concurrent or run non-deterministic algorithms.

 In the code ```distributed_linear_regression_3_parties.py``` initially party y generates the private/public key pair and publishes the public key to S3.
-In each iteration of the gradient descent algorithm each party write/reads to the S3 bucket.
+In each iteration of the gradient descent algorithm each party reads/writes to an S3 folder.

 step|iteration|s3 folder |party|operation        |
 ----|---------|----------|-----|------------------